 BOEM determined that the overall costs of obtaining the missing information for or addressing these uncertainties are exorbitant, or the means to obtain it are not known.
-Therefore, to address these gaps, BOEM extrapolated or drew assumptions from known information for similar species and studies using generally accepted scientific methodologies, as presented in Section 3.15 and in the BA submitted to NMFS (BOEM 2022).
-The information and methods used to predict potential impacts on marine mammals represent the best available information, and the analysis provided in this EIS is sufficient to support sound scientific judgments and informed decision-making.
+Therefore, to address these gaps as described above, BOEM extrapolated or drew assumptions from known information for similar species and studies using acceptable scientific methodologies to inform the analysis in light of this incomplete or unavailable information, as presented in Section 3.15 and in the BA submitted to NMFS (BOEM 2022).
+The information and methods used to predict potential impacts on marine mammals represent the best available information, and the information provided in this EIS is sufficient to support sound scientific judgments and informed decision-making.
 Therefore, BOEM does not believe that there is incomplete or unavailable information on marine mammal resources that is essential to a reasoned choice among alternatives.